Weekly Insights for Thinkers

 Did red algae descend from green algae?

-No, both red and green algae share a common ancestor about 1.5 billion years ago.
+No, they both evolved from a common ancestor 1.5 billion years ago.
+Their common ancester likely lacked chlorophyll b and had a different light-harvesting system.
+Red algae got their distinctive color from phycoerythrin, which helps them absorb blue light in deeper waters.
 Green algae and land plants share chlorophyll, a key to their photosynthetic abilities.

 Red algae thrive in deeper waters where blue light penetrates, while green algae dominate shallow waters because chlorophyll is much, much more efficient at absorbing red and blue light.